HaaLeo/publish-vscode-extension/README.md

           registryUrl: https://marketplace.visualstudio.com
 ```

+### Open VSX Registry

+To publish to the Open VSX Registry ensure that your [extension's namespace](https://github.com/eclipse/openvsx/wiki/Publishing-Extensions#2-create-the-namespace) was created **beforehand**.
+By default, the only thing you need to do is to set the `pat` parameter to your [Open VSX access token](https://github.com/eclipse/openvsx/wiki/Publishing-Extensions#1-create-an-access-token).

+### Visual Studio Marketplace

+In order to upload your extension to the VS Marketplace you need to set the `pat` option to the corresponding [access token](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#get-a-personal-access-token).
+Further, the `registryUrl` must be set to `https://marketplace.visualstudio.com`.

 ## Input Parameters

 You can set any or all of the following input parameters:

 |Name |Type |Required? |Default |Description